1999 Stanley Cup Final: Game five

-Game 6
+Game six

 The series shifted back to Marine Midland Arena for Game 6, where the Dallas Stars would seek their first Stanley Cup, while the Buffalo Sabres would fight for a win to extend the series to a seventh and final game.

 Dallas, which allowed the first goal in the earlier two games played at Marine Midland Arena, took a 1–0 lead on one of its few scoring chances in the first period when Lehtinen scored his tenth goal of the playoffs at 8:09.
 The Sabres tied the game with their first goal since the third period of game four when Barnes' wrist shot eluded Belfour with 1:39 to play in the second period.

 The game remained tied at one through the third period and the first two overtime periods, despite several chances by both teams to score.
 At 14:51 of the third overtime period, Brett Hull scored to end the series and win Dallas their first Stanley Cup.
 Joe Nieuwendyk was awarded the Conn Smythe Trophy as the most valuable player in the playoffs.

 It was the longest Cup-winning game in Finals history, and the second-longest Finals game overall, after game one of the 1990 Stanley Cup Final, which ended at 15:13 of the third overtime.

+This was the last championship for a Dallas-based major professional sports team until 2011, when the Dallas Mavericks defeated the Miami Heat in that year's NBA Final.

+The Stars did make a return trip to the Final the next season, but lost in six games to the Eastern Conference Champion, the New Jersey Devils.

+To date, this is the last trip to the Stanley Cup Final for the Sabres.